rajsandhu/2023-blog-project/README.md

 1. hello world
 2. single page, HTML only with no HTML attributes
 3. multiple pages, hyperlinked to each other, with some external links to media
-4. (this one) pages made more accessible
+4. pages made more accessible
+5. (this one) add CSS styling